 Designers to Watch: Neo.Fashion.
 2022

-We share our six favourite designers from Berlin’s annual fashion show dedicated to showcasing young talent in Germany.
+We share six designers who stood out last week at Berlin’s annual graduate show, dedicated to showcasing young fashion talent in Germany

-A forever favourite in our Berlin Fashion Week calendar is the Neo.Fashion. show, serving as the largest platform for young fashion talent in Germany.
-Between 6 and 8 September, 6,000 visitors were invited to the industrial, brick-clad Reinbeckhallen in Oberschöneweide to watch fifteen shows.
+An annual staple event in our Berlin Fashion Week calendar is the Neo.Fashion. show, which has served as Germany’s largest platform for emerging fashion talent since 2017.
+Between 6 and 8 September, more than 6,000 visitors gathered at the industrial, brick-clad Reinbeckhallen in Oberschöneweide to witness fifteen captivating shows.

-The Best Design award was granted to Hamburg University of Applied Sciences graduate Max Tautorus for their collection, Kinship.
-Nanyi Li from the University of Art and Design took the crown for the Best Sustainability Concept for their collection, Blumen im Nebel.
-Finally, Antonia Dannenberg from Niederrhein University of Applied Sciences was awarded Best Innovation for her collection, Melt Down.
+In addition to the graduate showcases, three award categories were presented by a seven-member jury.
+The Best Design award went to Max Tautorus from the Hamburg University of Applied Sciences for their collection Kinship.
+The Best Sustainability Concept was awarded to Nanyi Li from the Burg Giebichenstein University of Art and Design Halle for Blumen im Nebel, and the Best Innovation accolade was given to Antonia Dannenberg from the Niederrhein University of Applied Sciences for her collection Melt Down.

 Max Tautorus